Great Swimming Beaches in Sonoma County

 Beginning in northeast Sonoma County and ending at the Pacific Ocean, the Russian River winds its way through the length of Wine Country.
 Along its shoreline, you’ll find several beaches that are perfect for swimming.

 Note: Due to the ever-changing nature of the water, we always recommend wearing a life jacket while wading or swimming in the Russian River.
+Read our water (and other) safety precautions here.

 People float in inner tubes in the blue water of the Russian River at Healdsburg Veterans Memorial Beach, Healdsburg